imrafaelmerino/JIO/README.md

 In JIO, you can build and deploy HTTP servers using the `HttpServerBuilder`.
 This builder is a versatile tool for defining and launching HTTP servers for various purposes, including testing.
 The `HttpServerBuilder` allows you to create `HttpServer` or `HttpsServer` instances with ease.

+Employing the `HttpServer` native class to initiate servers for your tests simplifies both setup and teardown procedures, as the server is embedded within the Java process running the test. **This ensures that you'll never leave a port lingering**.

 **Specifying the Request Handlers**